cloudify-cosmo/docs.getcloudify.org/content/cloudify_manager/architecture/high_level_architecture/networking.md

 * The network on which the CLI resides is potentially a user's `management network`.
 * The network on which the application resides is potentially a user's application network.

-Therefore, {{< param product_name >}} requires only two entry points to its management environment:
+Therefore, {{< param product_name >}} requires only two entry points for its management environment:

-* Ports 80 / 443 for user rest-service/UI access via Nginx
+* Ports 80/ 443 for user rest-service/ UI access via Nginx
 * Port 22 is exposed for SSH access, to enable remote access to the {{< param cfy_manager_name >}}.
   This is required for the `cfy ssh` command to work.